 - Pay your credit card bill on time, every month.
 No piece of your credit history is more important.

 - Don’t complete additional credit card applications.
 One card is enough.
 Applying for credit results in inquiries to your credit record, which will negatively affect your overall credit rating.

 Your use of credit now will affect your cost of using credit in the future.
-It might be hard to imagine, but your behavior in using credit in 2014 and 2015 will impact your application for an automobile loan or a home mortgage in 2020.
+It might be hard to imagine, but your behavior in using credit now will impact your application for an automobile loan or a home mortgage in 2020.
 Credit cards are not for children; they are for responsible adults.
 Let discipline, moderation and timeliness protect your credit future.